A quantum algorithm for solving 0-1 Knapsack problems: Supplementary Information

+For a given profit $p_{m}$, let LSO$(p_{m})$ denote the index/position of its least significant one; the gate count for adding $p_{m}$ to the QFT-ed profit register is then given by \begin{linenomath}

-Including the QFT and its inverse in the overall gate count for the additions, we obtain the following gate count for the QFT adder which adds the number $p_{m}$ to the profit register:
+\end{linenomath} Including the QFT and its inverse in the overall gate count for the additions, we obtain the following gate count for the QFT adder which adds the number $p_{m}$ to the profit register: \begin{linenomath}